Why This law matters

 The directive isn’t optional, and ignoring it will be costly.
 Here are practical steps to get ready:

-4. Conduct an internal pay equity audit: Analyse your 2024 pay data to identify gender pay gaps and evaluate whether differences can be justified by objective factors.
-Remedy unjustified gaps immediately; waiting until 2026 will trigger mandatory JPAs.
+- Conduct an internal pay equity audit: Analyse your most recent pay data to identify gender pay gaps and evaluate whether differences can be justified by objective factors.
+Remedy unjustified gaps immediately; delaying only increases the risk of mandatory JPAs.

 Frequently Asked Questions